-4.6.
-At the start of the period, 31 March 2021, the Fire & Rescue Authority had a Loans CFR of £10.3m and a liability benchmark of -£9.2m.
-The difference of £3.2m between the CFR and external borrowing is internal borrowing which is where the Fire & Rescue Authority has used its own resources to fund its borrowing requirement.
+4.7.
+At the start of the period, 31 March 2022, the Fire & Rescue Authority had a Loans CFR of £11.0m and a liability benchmark of -£15.5m.
+The difference of £4.3m between the CFR and external borrowing is internal borrowing which is where the Fire & Rescue Authority has used its own resources to fund its borrowing requirement.

-- 4.7.
+- 4.8.
 The liability benchmark is the lowest level of debt the Fire & Rescue Authority could hold if it used all of its balances, reserves and cash flow surpluses to fund its CFR.
-The Fire & Rescue authority expects a negative liability benchmark across the first two years of the forecast period, which means that currently there is not a requirement to borrow during this period. - 4.8.
-It is expected that during 2022/23 the CFR will rise as the balance sheet resources continue to drop which is expected to result in a positive liability benchmark as at 31 March 2023, which generally means an authority is required to take external borrowing to fund the gap between its resources and the CFR. - 4.9.
-The Fire & Rescue Authority has existing borrowing of £5.9m at 31 March 2023, so therefore based on current estimates it is expected that there will be a further borrowing requirement of £27.6m in the year to 31 March 2023, with the net borrowing requirement further increasing to £53.7m by 31 March 2025.
-Therefore further borrowing will be considered by the Chief Financial Officer over the coming months, if required. - 4.10.
+The Fire & Rescue authority expects a negative liability benchmark across the first year of the forecast period, which means that currently there is not a requirement to borrow during this period. - 4.9.
+It is expected that during 2023/24 the CFR will rise as the balance sheet resources continue to drop which is expected to result in a positive liability benchmark as at 31 March 2024, which generally means an authority is required to take external borrowing to fund the gap between its resources and the CFR. - 4.10.
+The Fire & Rescue Authority expects to hold external borrowing of £5.9m at 31 March 2023 with the expectation that additional external borrowing will be required over future years.
+Further borrowing will be considered by the Chief Financial Officer over the coming months taking the advice of Arlingclose, the Authority's treasury management advisor. - 4.11.
 A limitation of liability benchmarking is that the further out the forecast, the less it can be relied upon and so as time passes, the requirement to borrow may change and either may not be therefore the whole period or alternatively cash flow requirements that are not known about today may become present later which may require the Fire & Rescue Authority to take additional external borrowing in the future.